disiri/custom-settings-tab/README.md

 *** Create settings into a custom post type ***

-Description:
+Description: <br>

-This plugin adds a settings section in your custom post type.
+This plugin adds a settings section in your custom post type. <br>

-Installation:
+Installation: <br>
 1. Create a custom post type named custom_post_type <br>
 2. Copy files to your wordpress plugin folder <br>
 3. Activate the plugins in your backend site. <br>